Ansh7899/Ansh7899/README.md

 ## Hi, I am Ansh Kumar Gupta <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> it's nice to meet you

-I am a senior year student at Amity University, Noida.
-I have built some projects using MERN Syack, Python, Java.
-I am interested in development and machine learning.
-Looking forward to do projects under collaborations.I love doing competetive programming too.
+I am a Software Engineer(Backend) at Palo Alto Networks, Gurugram.
+Looking forward to doing projects under collaborations.
+Solving puzzles and playing sports are some of my favorite hobbies.

  Fun Facts:
--  Open to collaborate on projects that are using MERN Stack.
+-  Open to collaborating on projects that provide opportunities to learn.
--  I’m currently mastering Web Development and Competetive Programming.
+-  I’m currently learning Reactive Programming and competitive programming.
--  2021 Goals: To get strong on concepts of DSA ,build more projects and get a decent SDE Intern.
+-  2024 Goals: To get strong on concepts of DSA, build more projects, and contribute to open source.
 -  How to reach me: https://www.linkedin.com/in/ansh7899/
 -  [Hackerrank Profile](https://www.hackerrank.com/Ansh7899)
 -  Pronouns: He/Him